Promoting Health to Prevent DiseaseTM

-While her formal training is in Western Medicine, Megan has a strong interest in nutrition as well as Eastern modalities; she offers a wide range of natural and holistic healing options for dogs and cats.
-She has used complementary modalities successfully to treat conditions including chronic ear infections, arthritis, intervertebral disc disease, allergies, seizures, inflammatory bowel disease, and behavioral problems.
+While her formal training is in Western Medicine, Megan has a strong interest in Eastern modalities, and offers a range of natural and holistic healing options for her dog and cat patients.
+These include nutritional support, nutraceutical supplementation, and options for acupuncture and spinal manipulation treatments; she has used complementary modalities successfully to treat conditions including chronic ear infections, arthritis, intervertebral disc disease, allergies, seizures, inflammatory bowel disease, and behavioral problems.
 Dr. Caldwell aims to maintain the health of all body systems by placing the strongest initial focus on the GI tract.
-Special areas of veterinary interest include wellness care, internal medicine, geriatric health and soft tissue surgery.
+Special areas of veterinary interest include wellness care, dental care, internal medicine, geriatric health and soft tissue surgery.

 Dr. Caldwell is an active member of the Dane County Humane Society; she has volunteered with their community spay/neuter program, and has taught summer workshops for kids in DCHS's "Camp Paw Print".
-She is a member of various veterinary associations including AVMA and WVMA, and volunteers her time for various breed rescues.
-Dr. Caldwell was one of 20 Wisconsin veterinarians recently nominated for Morris Foundation's contest to "Find America's Best Vet".
+She is also a member of various veterinary medical associations including AVMA, WVMA, DCVMA, and volunteers her time for homeless animals from various breed rescues.

-When Dr. Caldwell is not gleefully busy at work, she likes to read, cook actual meals, and spend as much time as possible with her family.
-She and her beautiful boys William and Ian all share their home with three fabulous cats (Mew, Shoo, and Lenny), and a Boston Terrier named Lego.
+When Dr. Caldwell is not gleefully busy at work, she likes to read, cook, be outdoors, and spend as much time as possible with her family.
+Her husband Bob and their 4 kids share their home with 5 fabulous cats and 2 cool canines.